stknohg/PSCoreUpdate/README.md

 PSCoreUpdate supports automation update of PowerShell Core.

 Currently, PowerShell Team is planning on supporting security updates of PowerShell Core through Microsoft Update on Windows ([#6118](https://github.com/PowerShell/PowerShell/issues/6118)), but it will take some time for realization.
-[Homebrew Cask](https://caskroom.github.io/) is now available on MacOS, but the installation of Homebrew is a bit heavy.
+[Homebrew Cask](https://caskroom.github.io/) is now available on macOS, but the installation of Homebrew is a bit heavy.

 This module is a little tool to solve such inconvenience.